 The most voluminous hot spring and Iceland’s largest lava cave

 Europe’s most voluminous hot spring, Deildartunguhver, is located in Reykholtsdalur (11 km / 7.5 mi).
 From there, you can drive north through the valley and over a low arch until you reach the beautiful Hraunfossar (35 km / 22 mi).
-Drive a further 8 km (5 mi) to reach Húsafell, a popular outdoor area where you will find lovely hikes, a swimming pool, a golf course and a service centre.
+Drive a further 8 km (5 mi) to reach Húsafell, a popular outdoor area where you will find lovely hikes, a swimming pool, a golf course and a service center.
 A further 12-km-drive will bring you to Fljótstunga, where you can take an hour-long excursion into Iceland’s largest lava cave, Víðgelmir.
 Húsafell is guarded by the quiet highlands and the foothills of glacier Langjökull are close by.
 Several tour operators offer trips to the glacier.

-In the footsteps of Vikings, poets and chieftains
+In the footsteps of Vikings, poets, and chieftains

 Borgarfjörður is the setting of various major events, both in Iceland’s history and in some of the more famous Sagas.
-At the Settlement Centre in Borgarnes (25 km / 15.5 mi), you can visit an exhibition on settlement history in the 9th and 10th centuries, as well as learn about poet and Viking Egill Skallagrímsson.
-In Reykholt in Reykholtsdalur, 12 km afield (7.5 mi), Iceland’s most famous author, Snorri Sturluson, lived in the early 13th century, where you can visit Snorrastofa, a cultural and medieval history centre.
-This centre is named after Snorri, as is the hot pool close by.
+At the Settlement Centre in Borgarnes (25 km / 15.5 mi), you can visit an exhibition on settlement history in the 9th and 10th centuries, as well as learn about the poet and Viking Egill Skallagrímsson.
+In Reykholt in Reykholtsdalur, 12 km afield (7.5 mi), Iceland’s most famous author, Snorri Sturluson, lived in the early 13th century, where you can visit Snorrastofa, a cultural and medieval history center.
+This center is named after Snorri, as is the hot pool close by.
 Snorri was killed in Reykholt in 1241.

-Iceland’s first convent and the most fatal battle
+Iceland’s first convent and a fatal battle

 If you walk a few minutes from Jaðar, you will come across Bær, an old church stead and convent.
 It was Iceland’s first episcopal seat, between 1030 and 1049, as well as the site of Iceland’s first convent and first school.
-The entrepreneurial work of the monks at Bær does in fact mark a change in Icelandic culture, as this is where the Latin alphabet replaced traditional runes.
+The entrepreneurial work of the monks at Bær does, in fact, mark a change in Icelandic culture, as this is where the Latin alphabet replaced traditional runes.
 Bær was the setting for a large battle on April 28th, 1237, and no battle since in the region has seen the loss of as many lives.
 About 1,000 men fought and more than 30 perished.